LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 4. The CPOE system and the RIS use slightly different catalogs of available radiology examinations.
 5. When physicians write the discharge letter for a patient in the MDMS, they also have to code the discharge diagnosis of a patient.
 For this coding, they have to use a feature that is only available in the patient administration system, so they have to shift to this application system.
 6. While at the patient’s bedside during their ward rounds, physicians have to use several application components at the same time, such as MDMS for retrieving recent findings, the CPOE system for ordering, and the PACS for retrieving images.

 Answer:
 1. A physician enters a medical diagnosis for a patient first in the MDMS and later, when ordering an X-ray, again in the CPOE system. → No data integration, resulting in reentering of data, which is time-consuming and may lead to errors and inconsistencies in the data, which has the potential for patient harm.

 2. The position of the patient’s name and the formatting of the patient’s birthdate vary between the MDMS and the CPOE system. → No user interface integration, resulting in increased time effort when using various application components, increased time needed for user training, and increased risk in overlooking or misinterpreting important patient information, which has the potential for patient harm.

 3. When physicians shift from the MDMS to the CPOE system, they have to log in again and again search for the correct patient. → No context integration, leading to an increase in time needed to shift between application systems and an increased risk for selecting the wrong patient in the second application systems, which has the potential for patient harm.

 4. The CPOE system and the RIS use slightly different catalogs of available radiology examinations. → No semantic integration, making the exchange and reuse of patient information in both application systems challenging.

 5. When physicians write the discharge letter for a patient in the MDMS, they also have to code the discharge diagnosis of a patient.
 For this coding, they have to use a feature that is only available in the patient administration system, so they have to shift to this application system. → No feature integration, leading to increased time needed to shift to the patient administration system.

 6. While being at the patient’s bedside during their ward rounds, physicians have to use several application components at the same time, such as MDMS for retrieving recent findings, the CPOE system for ordering, and the PACS for retrieving images. → No process integration; a process should be organized in a way that frequent change of application systems is avoided if possible.

 ### 5.6.2 Data Collection in Evaluation Studies
 Read Examples 5.5.1 and 5.5.2 and determine which methods for collecting data (as described in Sects.
 5.4.3 and 5.4.4) have been used.

 Answer:
-Study “Unintended Effects of a Computerized Physician Order Entry Nearly Hard-stop Alert”: The effectiveness of a nearly “hard-stop” alert was evaluated in a field study.
+Study "Unintended Effects of a Computerized Physician Order Entry Nearly Hard-stop Alert": The effectiveness of a nearly "hard-stop" alert was evaluated in a field study.
 The data was collected via analysis of the prescriptions in the CPOE systems.
 The overall data collection method is thus a quantitative observation of available data.

-Study “Clinical Decision Support for Worker Health: A Five-Site Qualitative Needs Assessment in Primary Care Setting”: data were collected via interviews and qualitative observations.
+Study "Clinical Decision Support for Worker Health: A Five-Site Qualitative Needs Assessment in Primary Care Setting": data were collected via interviews and qualitative observations.

 ### 5.6.3 Study Design in Evaluation Studies
 Read Examples 5.5.1 and 5.5.2 and describe the chosen study design in more detail, using the description presented in Sect.
 5.4.2.